Bank Authorization Letter Samples | How to Write

 Parties Involved in a Bank Authorization Process

 The first party is the person or group that permits access to their account to someone else (third party).
-The person granting authority (account holder) must write and send the bank authorization letter to the financial institution/bank.
+The person granting authority (account holder) must write and send the authorization letter to the financial institution/bank.
 In addition, the first party must explain the rights that the third party may exercise.

 Second-party: financial institution

 The second party is usually the bank or financial institution that is holding the first party’s account.
-The bank authorization letter is addressed to the second party.
+The authorization letter is addressed to the second party.
 The second party receives the first party’s request to grant access to the bank account to the stated third party.

 Third-party: the person receiving the authority

 The third-party refers to the individual or group receiving authorization by the first party/account holder to conduct transactions on their behalf.
 The third party is answerable to the first party.
 The first party will be held responsible for the activities of the account by the bank.
-The third-party can only conduct the specific transactions authorized by the account holder.
+The third-party can only conduct the specific transactions authorised by the account holder.

 How to Write a Bank Authorization Letter

-The bank account holder must ensure that the bank authorization letter contains relevant information.
-The information contained in the bank authorization letter will ensure that the account holder can effectively communicate the authorization granted to the third party.
+The bank account holder must ensure that the authorization letter contains relevant information.
+The information contained in the authorization letter will ensure that the account holder can effectively communicate the authorization granted to the third party.

 When writing a bank authorization letter, the account holder must include the following components: